svarshavchik/fedora-nordvpn/README.md

 WAN                     4ca5fc24-7299-3ddc-8760-81522258369c  ethernet  enp6s0
 ```

 If only one connection is listed, this must be it.
-Otherwise you need to
+Otherwise you may need to
-figure it out.
+figure it out if the server is not currently connected, or if it is
+multi-homed.

 2) Which VPN server to connect to.